Mobile-and-Wearable-Sensing-Lab/.github/profile/README.md

-# Sensing, Embedded, Networking and Software Engineering Lab @ BITS Goa
+# Sensing, Embedded, Networking and Software Engineering Lab (SenseLab@BITS Goa)

 Dealing with everything from wearable electronics to machine learning, and everything in between.